 2018, September – Canadian National abandoned the Domtar and Brenntag Spurs since Brenntag closed.

 2019 – Lallemand took over the Sensient Flavors building.

 2019, March – Canadian National abandoned the Cornwall Spur from track end to a point about 200 feet east of the intersection of 10th Street East and Nick Kaneb Drive.

 2019, October – Laframboise Welding removed all the rails from the crossing of Vincent Massey Drive to their building.

 2019, November – Laframboise Welding sold the 16-Ton switcher to the Railway Museum of Eastern Ontario in Smiths Falls.

 2020 – all sidings at the Cornwall station were removed.

-2020, April – Canadian National abandoned the Cornwall Spur 1,200 feet east of the intersection of 10th Street East with Virginia Avenue.
+2020, April – Canadian National abandoned the Cornwall Spur a further 1,200 feet approximately east of the intersection of 10th Street East with Nick Kaneb Drive.